List of The Inbetweeners characters: Simon Cooper

-Simon Cooper is the oldest member of the group.
-He becomes best friends with Will after initially avoiding him due to his "actual briefcase", "clumpy shoes" and "gay hair".
-Simon's first task of the new term is showing Will to his classes - a task assigned by the Head of Sixth Form, Mr. Gilbert.
-Being the eldest, Simon is the first to learn how to drive after passing his driving test in dubious circumstances.
+Simon Cooper is the eldest member of the group.
+He becomes best friends with Will after initially avoiding him owing to his "actual briefcase", "clumpy shoes" and "gay hair".
+Simon's first task of the new term is showing Will to his classes - a task assigned by the Head of Sixth Form, Mr Gilbert.
+Being the eldest, Simon is the first to learn how to drive after passing his driving test in questionable circumstances.
 His father buys him an old, small and yellow Fiat Cinquecento Hawaii - Simon, Jay, Neil and others think the car is embarrassing and dislike the colour, and mock the fact that it has a tape deck.
-The car's passenger-side door is ripped off due to Jay opening it prematurely during an argument while Simon was reversing, and colliding with a signpost at Thorpe Park.
+The car's passenger-side door is ripped off owing to Jay opening it prematurely during an argument while Simon was reversing, and colliding with a signpost at Thorpe Park.
 However, in "Caravan Club", the door has been replaced with a red one.

 Simon has been attracted to his childhood friend Carli D'Amato since they were eight years old.
-Despite many awkward and humiliating attempts to display his feelings to her - including spray painting "I Love Carli D'Amato" on her driveway - she usually does not reciprocate, partly due to having a boyfriend, Tom, and partly due to his occasionally repulsive behaviour.
-However, in "Exam Time", Carli seems interested in Simon after she split up with her boyfriend Tom, and they kiss while revising for A-levels at Simon's house.
+Despite many awkward and humiliating attempts to display his feelings to her - including spray painting "I Love Carli D'Amato" on her driveway - she usually does not reciprocate, partly owing to having a boyfriend, Tom, and partly owing to his occasionally repulsive behaviour, such as drunkenly demanding that she "finger herself in front of [him]" then vomiting over her seven-year-old brother's head in "Bunk Off".
+However, in "Exam Time", Carli seems interested in Simon after she splits up with her boyfriend Tom, and they kiss while revising for A-levels at Simon's house.
 Carli agrees to meet Simon at the local pub for a post-exam drink, but when she arrives it is revealed she has reconciled with Tom, much to Simon's disappointment.
 His parents briefly go on a trial separation in "The Duke of Edinburgh Awards", but reconcile by the end.
-Arguably his biggest disaster in front of Carli comes in the series 3 premiere "The Fashion Show"; while taking part in the eponymous show, Simon unwittingly humiliates both himself and Carli when he walks along the catwalk wearing ill-fitting Speedos with a testicle sticking out.
+Arguably, his biggest disaster in front of Carli comes in the series 3 premiere "The Fashion Show"; while taking part in the eponymous show, Simon unwittingly humiliates both himself and Carli when he walks along the catwalk wearing ill-fitting Speedos with a testicle sticking out.
 His fortunes change in the episode "The Gig and the Girlfriend" in which Simon finally gets a girlfriend, Tara, sharing a passionate kiss at a concert.
-However, the couple break up at the end of the episode "The Trip to Warwick" after they fail to have sex due to Simon being unable to get an erection, following unwise advice from Jay.
+However, the couple break up at the end of the episode "The Trip to Warwick" after they fail to have sex owing to Simon being unable to get an erection, following unwise advice from Jay.